RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/nagios-plugin.md

         1. In the second "define host" section:
             1. The "host_name " in each entry must be unique.
-            1. The "display_name" in each entry can be updated to a user-friendly name that will show in Nagios UI.
+            1. The "display_name" in each entry can be updated to a user-friendly name that are shown in Nagios UI.
     1. "contacts.cfg " ­ holds configuration details who to send emails
         to.
 It should be updated to values relevant for your deployment.
         If this file already exists in your existing Nagios environment